 In late 2012, the brewery completed a million dollar expansion program.
 This tripled the venue's size, introducing much-needed additional indoor seating, resulting in one of the most impressive microbrewery bar / restaurants in the country.
 There's a long bar pouring their full range of beers, massive dining area lined with wooden tables, outdoor seating front and back and cool use of old kegs for everything from lights to sinks in the toilets.
 The expansion has continued, with a terrace now stretching out towards the river.

 The expansion means more place for the brewers to play in.
 From 2011 until late 2014, this fell to Jon Seltin, the young brewer who set about filling it with his range of specialty releases and barrel-aged experiments that turned heads among craft beer aficionados wherever they landed.
-Since Jon moved to take on another head brewer role in Melbourne, the brewery has been taken over by former Southern Bay and BrewDog brewer, the massively bearded Ryan Tyack, whose first creation was the brewery's Alpine Ale.
+After Jon moved to take on another head brewer role in Melbourne, the brewery was taken over by former Southern Bay and BrewDog brewer, the massively bearded Ryan Tyack, before the baton passed to English brewer Rich Chamberlain.